infinum/ngx-form-object/docusaurus/docs/getting-started/basic-usage.md

 userForm.save();
 ```

 In the background, `beforeSave`, `save`, and `afterSave` hooks from FormObject are called.
 Out of those three, only the `save` function is mandatory (unless the saving functionality is not used).
+See [saving guide](../guides/saving-forms.md) for more details.